I am currently an Anthropic Fellow. I recently completed MATS 9.0 advised by Neel Nanda and Josh Engels.

 Steering RL: Benchmarking Interventions Against Reward Hacking

-Advised by Neel Nanda and Josh Engels
+Advised by Neel Nanda and Joshua Engels

 December 2025